prosnake1/sub_notifier_app/README.md

-# sub_notifier_app
+# Sub Notifier
-App-Reminder to disable your paid subscriptions
+App that will allow you to track paid subscriptions